LayMui/website-hugo/exampleSite/content/english/post/TrueWorship.md

 It's to worship in Spirit and in Truth

-The Spirit man is perfect
+The Spirit man is perfect after receive Christ into the heart.

 Worship from the spirit man - the real me and inner core of my being